 The Ojibwe Language Project

-In addition to the labeling of native foods, plans are under way to include Ojibwe language in other aspects of the workings of Harmony Co-op including store signage, community and staff education, and possible future activities this project may bring on.
-Be on the look for Ojibwe language around the store and let us know what you think.
+We originally began providing Ojibwe language signage across the store labeling indigenous foods.
+These indigenous foods have historically been important staples of indigenous nations and continue to be important staples of not only native communities, but settler communities as well.
+In addition to the labeling of native foods, plans are under way to expand the inclusion of Ojibwe language in other aspects of the workings of Harmony Co-op including store signage, community and staff education, and possible future activities this project may bring on.
+Be on the lookout for Ojibwe language around the store and let us know what you think.
 Miigwech agindaasoyeg.
 Thanks for reading.